LoganGray/scotch-box/README.md

 ==========
 based on Scotch Box, with a few mods for my personal workflow:

--  Now includes Xdebug (can't live without)
--  RAM is increased by default, as well as box will use two CPUs
++  RAM is increased by default, as well as box will use two CPUs (ready)

 -  if you ssh into box, default dir is web dir.
 Also, git highlighting.
+-  Now includes Xdebug (can't live without)

 ------------